CycloneDX/cyclonedx-node-npm/docs/nodejs_internals.md

 ## Implications

-Based on this module resolution system it might appear that one complex tree might have multiple individual instances of module "bar".
+Based on this module resolution system it might appear that one complex tree might have multiple individual instances of module `bar`.
 Each of these instances might have a different content.
 If two of these instances had equal content - on a module basis - they are still not the same module, as their own `node_modules` might be different, which causes submodules being not the same.
-If two of these instances had equal content - on a module basis - they are still not the same module, as their position in the global module-resolution-tree is different and therefore causes this very instances to have different dependencies in the first place.
+If two of these instances had equal content - on a module basis - they are still not the same module, as their position in the global module-resolution-tree might be different and therefore causes this very instances to have different dependencies in the first place.
-So two modules with equal file content are never the same module.
+So two modules at different paths with equal file contents are most likely not the same.

 Imagine each NodeJS-module as a node in a directed graph.
 Each node has a set of properties.
 Properties represent file-content(checksums), module-name, and so on.